etachov/us-foreign-assistance/README.md

 # U.S. Foreign Assistance by Objective and Country

 I'm interested in how the theory of U.S. aid aligns with the realities on the ground.
-To take a closer look at this, I've pulled together a dataset that includes all bilateral U.S. foreign assistance by stated objective and country for the year 2013.
-To contextualize this data a bit, I've added GDP per capita from the World Bank as a measure of the recipient country's economic standing and Freedom House' press freedom score as a measure of level of freedom of expression in a country.
+To take a closer look at this, I've pulled together a dataset that includes all bilateral U.S. foreign assistance by stated objective and country for 2013 from foreignassistance.gov.
+To contextualize this data a bit, I've added GDP per capita from the World Bank as a measure of the recipient country's economic standing and Freedom House's press freedom score as a measure of level of freedom of expression in the country.

 From here, I can explore questions like Does U.S. security assistance go disproportionately to country's that are trying to silence dissent?
 Is there a relationship between a country's economic need and the level of economic development assistance?
 Etc.